jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 \end{center}

 The first node (`MNIST`) will be responsible for acquiring new training samples and feeding it to the next layer for processing.
-In addition, it will provide an additional interface the final categorical cross-entropy loss node will use to query the correct label for that sample.
+In addition, it will provide an accessor that the final categorical cross-entropy loss node will use to query the correct label for that sample (the "label query").
 The hidden node will perform the affine transform and apply the linear rectification activation.
 The output node will also perform an affine transform, but will then apply the softmax function.
-In our project, the hidden and output nodes will share the same implementation that exposes a configurable activation function.
 Finally, the loss node will compute the loss of the predicted distribution based on the queried label for a given sample.

-In the figure above, solid arrow from left to right indicate data flow during the *feedforward* or *evaluation* portion of the model's execution.
+In the figure above, solid arrows from left to right indicate data flow during the *feedforward* or *evaluation* portion of the model's execution.
 Each solid arrow corresponds to a data vector emitted by the source, and ingested by the destination.
-The dashed arrows from right to left indicate data flow during the *backpropagation* portion of the algorithm.
-These arrows correspond to gradient vectors of the evaluated loss with respect to the outputs.
+The dashed arrows from right to left indicate data flow during the *backpropagation* or *reverse accumulation* portion of the algorithm.
+These arrows correspond to gradient vectors of the evaluated loss with respect to the outputs passed during the feedforward phase.
 For example, as seen above, the hidden node is expected to forward data to the output node ($\mathbf{a}^{[1]}$).
 Later, after the model prediction has been computed and the loss evaluated, the gradient of the loss with respect to those outputs is expected ($\partial J_{CE}/\partial a^{[1]}_i$ for each $a_i^{[1]}$ in $\mathbf{a}^{[1]}$).

-When simply evaluating data (without training), the final loss node will simply be omitted from the graph.
+When simply evaluating the model (without training), the final loss node will simply be omitted from the graph.
 In addition, no back-propagation of gradients will occur as the model parameters are ossified during evaluation.

 The model class interface shown below will be used to house all the nodes in the computational graph,